DigitalPublishingToolkit/NN09/md/10Rules.md

 sector.
 Its repressive traits are far more commonplace than that.
 Recipients of social benefits in Germany (‘Hartz 4’), are bullied with compulsory levies of their personal data.
-They have to disclose all their property, are required to expect unannounced house calls, and provide evidence of their efforts to find a job.
+They have to disclose all their property, are required to expect unannounced house calls, and must provide evidence of their efforts to find a job.
 The constant pressure of being monitored, combined with the threat of losing existing support from the employment agency, is enough to wear anyone down after a while.
-So there are still many specific dangers, and good reasons, to be cited against surveillance, and which is why it is still important to contest it.
+So there are still many good reasons to be against surveillance, and many specific dangers making it still important to oppose it.

 ## Strategies {.strategies}